 Work in Progress

 Research article.
-“Analyzing Conflict of Interest in National Sports Organization: Case of the Indonesian National Olympic Committee and the Indonesian Sports Committee.”
+“Analyzing Conflict of Interest in National Sports Organization: Case of the Indonesian National Olympic Committee and the Indonesian Sports Committee.” [under review]

 Research article.
 “What makes a good sport leader?
 Lessons from investigating ideal leadership for Indonesian football” (with Amal Ganesha, Renata Melati Putri, Irman Jayawardhana, and Arizka Warganegara.)